 We were given a contract code in the form of a bscscan.com link and we have used all possible tests based on given objects as files.
-We have not observed any major issues in smart contracts.
-So smart contracts are ready for mainnet deployment.
+We have not observed any major issues in the token smart contract.
+So, it's good to go for the mainnet deployment.